LumenYoung/LumenYoung/README.md

 ### Hi there 👋

+I'm currently a master student at TUM learning robotics, cognition and intelligence.

+Currently new to the field of humaniod robotics and ready to explore it!
+I want to explore the possibility to combine artificial intelligence to build better robots!

+You can visit my blog at: https://www.introspector.ink and my private gitea server at https://git.introspector.ink.

+Feel free to reach me with jiaye.yang@tum.de.
 <!--
 **TangdizhiH/TangdizhiH** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.